ThiagoSchetini/windows-sanitizer/README.md

 ### FINAL CLEAN

-Run the software CCleaner and explore it, remove startup apps (discord, teams and spotify)
+Run the software CCleaner and explore it, remove startup apps (discord, teams and spotify).

 Clean the cache of chocolatey: